 And additionally, if a person previously refused a breath test and they refused for a second or a third time, that second or third refusal acts a separate crime, which is a misdemeanor of the first-degree and the person can go to jail for that.

+Many people do not know that they have the right to refuse DUI testing.
 There are many reasons to refuse DUI testing in West Palm Beach.
 The most common one is that people do not believe they are accurate and reliable.
 There is a very strong perception in the community that these are instruments of the government.
 They are maintained, calibrated and administered by the Government and are not medical instruments.
 These machines are not used in any medical testing and should not be used by the courts to determine guilt.
 Another valid argument is if the person believes they will fail it and they do not want to incriminate themselves.

 Refusing a Blood Test